Helping Seabirds Thrive

-Kaua'i is still home to many species of seabirds that nest and raise their young in our mountain forests and coastal beaches.
-The absence of mongoose, unique in the state, has allowed many species of seabirds to survive on Kaua'i.
-On other islands, where there are large populations of mongoose, seabirds are absent, except in remote reserves or offshore islets.
+Kaua’i is home to many species of seabirds that nest and raise their young in our mountain forests and coastal beaches.
+The absence of mongoose, unique in the state, has allowed many species of seabirds to survive on Kauai.
+On other islands, where there are large populations of mongoose, seabirds are scarce or absent, except in remote reserves or offshore islets.

 - Shielding the light source.
-Materials such as aluminum flashing can be used to direct light where it is needed and keep it off the beach.
+Materials such as aluminum flashing can be used to direct light where it is needed and keep it off the beach and from exposing the bulb to the sky.

 - Replacing white incandescent, fluorescent and high-intensity lighting with a maximum 40-watt yellow bug light.